dragfire/nn-hate-speech-offensive/README.md

 - Use transformers (encoder only)

 This project utilizes a set of hand annotated datasets provided by [@crowdflower](https://data.world/crowdflower).

-***WARNING: The data, lexicons, and notebooks all contain content that is racist, sexist, homophobic, and offensive in many other ways.***

 ## References:
 ~~~